Chicken Bacon Alfredo Pasta Bake

 • Add your parmesan cheese and whisk until fully melted.
 Adjust the seasoning if needed.

-• Dump your cooked pasta in your 9×13 baking dish.
+• Dump the mixed pasta in your greased 9×13 baking dish.
+Spread it evenly in the baking dish.

 • Tightly cover the dish with foil.
 Bake at 375° for 20-25 minutes until the dish is heated through.

 • Remove the foil from the pasta dish and sprinkle the mozzarella cheese over the top.
-Let it bake (without the foil) for another 5-10 minutes, or until the cheese is fully melted and starting to brown.
+Let it bake (without the foil) for another 5-10 minutes, or until the cheese is fully melted to your liking.

 • Remove from the oven and let it cool for a few minutes.
 You can sprinkle the top with some dried parsley if desired (this is totally for looks).